krg7880/json-schema-generator/README.md

 ### Validating Documents
 JSON documents can be validated against schemas using [chai-json-schema](http://chaijs.com/plugins/chai-json-schema).
 See the tests under [test](https://github.com/krg7880/json-schema-generator/tree/master/test) for example usage.

+### Contributors
+Thanks to those who have contributed.
+These kind folks are listed below: